microsoft/FHIR-Converter/docs/how-to-guides/enable-authentication.md

         (**TODO** add instructions for options)

-    * Alternatively, you can directly provide the configuration via environment variables in your Azure Container App running the  FHIR converter service:
+    * Alternatively, you can directly provide the configuration via environment variables in your Azure Container App running the  FHIR converter service by editing the container:
         1. **ConvertService__Security__Enabled** - True
         2. **ConvertService__Security__Authentication__Audiences__0** - the **Application ID URI** created above.
         3. **ConvertService__Security__Authentication__Authority** - the tenant your application exists in, for example: ```https://login.microsoftonline.com/<tenant-name>.onmicrosoft.com``` or ```https://login.microsoftonline.com/<tenant-id>```.